Works on Mac OS X (10.4 through 10.9), Windows (Windows95 through Windows 8), Linux and other systems.

 - Noise - add random noise to your picture

-- Perspective - bend your picture to view it from different perspectives (Coming soon)
+- Perspective - bend your picture to view it from different perspectives (New in 0.9.22)

 - Picasso - a triplet of brushes that paint in unison

-- Puzzle - shift parts of your picture around like it's a sliding puzzle (Coming soon)
+- Puzzle - shift parts of your picture around like it's a sliding puzzle (New in 0.9.22)

-- ROYGBIV Rainbow - draw a rainbow arc of seven solid colors (Coming soon)
+- ROYGBIV Rainbow - draw a rainbow arc of seven solid colors (New in 0.9.22)

 - Rails - draw connecting train tracks